discourse/discourse/README.md

 =============================

 The onebox gem comes with a development server for previewing the results of your changes.
-You can run it by running `rake server` after checking out the project.
+You can run it by running `bundle exec rake server` after checking out the project.
 You can then try out URLs.

 The server doesn't reload code changes automatically (PRs accepted!) so